Throughout my professional career, I have had the privilege of working with some of the best and brightest minds in the healthcare industry.

 4 Inclusion: Including the feedback of customers and/or end-users

-5 Blueprint: Providing the program implementation proposal
+5 Blueprint: Providing a Safe Patient Handling Program implementation proposal

 The most efficient strategies for achieving optimal Safe Patient Handling (SPH) program outcomes depends upon the organization’s ability to succeed in achieving end-user’s commitment to using patient-lift equipment.
 Given the patient-care complexities which accompanies nursing practice, a successful clinically based injury prevention program requires a functional structure supported by well-defined objectives.
 It is highly suggested that this guidance be provided by an injury prevention professional with the appropriate expertise.
-Strategies and processes must be both clinically applicable and practical if program objectives are to be obtained.
+Strategies and processes must be both clinically applicable and practical if program objectives are to be achieved.

 Looking for realistic solutions to increase equipment utilization amongst nursing staff?
 Take a minute to Contact Roric to discuss available options.